 WHAT WE DO

 Due to the vast array of needs in the refugee communities in Jordan, we have many opportunities to share God's love in tangible ways.
-Click the buttons above to give or click here for more options.
-We invite you to pray and partner with us in bringing hope to refugees living a life in-between.
+We invite you to pray or give through the buttons above to bring hope to refugees living a life in-between.

 Refugee Sponsorship Program